 Throughout the day it was captivating to see Berenice finding inspiration in all the sights and sounds of the city.
 She is so complimentary about Ambar, me and the other dancers she draws but her own infatuation with dance and music, combined with her artistic vision, makes her a fascinating person to spend time with.

 Unsurprisingly, Berenice has great observational skills and pointed out various dancers’ traits that Ambar and I displayed – including the way we were both standing while deliberating over our choice of sandwich!
 Later, during a sunny stroll around the beautiful walled gardens at Fenton House in Hampstead, she noticed the tiniest details in the leaves and newly-emerging buds.

-Ambar and I admire similar dancers — including Tamara Rojo — and are ambitious, hard-working young women who are driven to do what we love and do it well.
+Ambar and I admire the same dancers — including Tamara Rojo — and are ambitious, hard-working young women who are driven to do what we love and do it well.
 This month’s International Women’s Day was all about #makeithappen and we agreed that we are trying our very best to do so!

 I am so pleased to have finally met Ambar and Berenice in person and cannot wait to see what is next for Ballet Papier and our wonderful community of ballerinas and dance fans.
 Do keep an eye on the Ballet Papier Blog to keep up to date with the brand’s news and to read informative posts all about dance.

-“Let us read and let us dance; these two amusements will never do any harm to the world” – Voltaire
+“Let us read and let us dance; these two amusements will never do any harm to the world”

-On the subject of reading, World Book Day was also celebrated this month.
+World Book Day was also celebrated this month.
 Like most writers, I am an avid reader.
 And, being a bit of a ballet boffin, I do have quite a few dance books in my collection…